 Guests were thrilled to gaze at images of the night skies produced by the Zeiss Model II electro-mechanical projector, which rose from the theater floor like a phantom menace.
 The projector was built for $135,000 in Jena, Germany, and contained 106 lenses capable of producing 9000 images of stars.

 Laser Light Shows were another big hit that attracted big crowds.
-Synchonized to the beat of the popular songs of the period, the lasers would light up the planetarium ceiling in a kaleidoscope of colors while music filled the auditorium.
+Synchonized to the beat of the popular songs of the period, the laserium ceiling would light up in a kaleidoscope of colors while music filled the auditorium.
 Hundred of thousands of Pittsburghers remember trips to Planetarium in the 1940s through the 1980s.

 In 1982, the Buhl Planetarium became the Buhl Science Center and began plans to relocate to a prime parcel of land on the Ohio River, just below the current Heinz Field.
 In 1987, the Buhl Science Center merged with Carnegie Museums of Pittsburgh.